kmicheal/random/README.md

 Experimental
 =====

-A lot load of random things
+A whole load of random things